Skip to main content

 Continuous Optimization

 Traditional A/B tests have a defined start and end.
 You run the test, pick a winner, and move on.
-But your store changes over time — different products, different traffic sources, seasonal shifts in customer behavior.
+But your store changes over time, with different products, different traffic sources, and seasonal shifts in customer behavior.
 The "winner" from three months ago might not be the winner today.

 Speed